Buuchia/CCS_blog/posts/AT1-Journey.md

 **Design Concept**
 1. I will create a hypnotic flower.
 2. The hypnotizing effect is needed to evoke the feeling of meditation then gradually turns into somewhat trippy if the viewer maintains the gaze with it after a long time.
+3. The background's hue will change each time user generate a new version of flowers.

 **Javascript Technique**
 - `vertex()`, `push()`, and `pop()` because I will need to draw the flower shape.